Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 Old Town Camper 15 with 500mm lens

 Choosing a self propelled watercraft for use with a 500mm lens and tripod definitely narrows down the field a bit.
 While I own and enjoy photography from a kayak, I eliminated that type of boat right away.
-I didn't feel most kayak cockpits had the room for a tripod setup like I desired (large lens) and was also concerned I would not be sitting high enough to look through the viewfinder when the camera when mounted.
+I didn't feel most kayak cockpits had the room for a tripod setup like I desired (large lens).

 I found the following properties most important for what I was wanting to accomplish (using a tripod and 500mm lens):

-- Stability - the most important property.
-No one wants to lose an expensive lens and camera to the water.
+• Stability - The most important property for my purposes was stability.
+No one wants to drop an expensive lens and camera into the water.

-- Capacity/Size - must have the room to spread out camera tripod legs on the bottom of the boat.
+• Capacity/Size - The boat must have the room to spread out tripod legs on the floor of the watercraft.

 Other characteristics were also taken into consideration, but emphasis was placed on the above.